 It has always been influenced by colonialism, religion, social status, and other factors.
 For example, during the Victorian era, high-society women wore long skirts to show off their expensive gowns.
 Today’s popular fashion trends are often based on current events or popular celebrities.
 But that’s not it, fashion styles arose from the general public as well, especially outfits that were affordable and easily available to people.
 Street fashion, such as the Goth style, emerged in the 1980s in London, highly influenced by the Victorian era and rock music.
 The fashion statement is still followed by many today.
 To dress like a goth girl, the outfit mostly consists of black color, ripped pants, leather, fishnet stockings, boots, piercings, and dark makeup.

 When it comes to fashion, there are a few key points that should always be kept in mind.
 First and foremost, you should dress for the occasion.
 Whether you’re attending a formal event or just popping into the grocery store, make sure your outfit is appropriate for the situation.

 Second, pay attention to what’s popular right now.
 Trends come and go but one thing that always stays constant is how people dress.
 So if you see something on a trend that you love, don’t be afraid to try it out!

 And finally, never forget that you can wear whatever you want as long as it looks good on you.
+If that means pairing link bracelets and necklaces (you can source them from Jacobs The Jeweller and the like) with body con dresses and boots, for example, then so be it.
 That said, here are some tips to help you style your wardrobe like a fashionista: